-Until our last trip, that is, where we were determined to once more set foot in places like the Blue Mosque and Yerebatan Sarnıcı; better known in English as the Basilica Cistern…
+Until our last trip, that is, where we were determined to once more set foot in places like Sultanahmet Camii (Blue Mosque) and Yerebatan Sarnıcı; better known in English as the Basilica Cistern.

 Return To The Basilica Cistern, Istanbul (Yerebatan Sarnıcı)

 Queues, entrance fees, camera at the ready and chuntering to yourself when someone walks straight in front of your shot.
 Give us an aimless wander any day.

 Basilica Cistern isn’t run by the Culture & Tourism Ministry so they don’t have that day (usually Monday – the day we were visiting) where all is closed.
 Brilliant!

 Bright & Early

 So, it was up bright and early on the Monday morning.
-A huge breakfast to fuel us for our anticipated running of the gauntlet.
+A huge Turkish breakfast to fuel us for our anticipated running of the gauntlet.